FreightCar America (RAIL)

 Michael Riordan, Chief Financial Officer

-Michael Riordan was promoted to Chief Financial Officer of FreightCar America in March 2022, having initially joined the company in November 2020 as Corporate Controller and Chief Accounting Officer.
-He brings over 15 years of experience in finance, accounting, and operations.
-Prior to FreightCar America, Mr. Riordan served as Controller at InnerWorkings from 2017 to 2020.
-From 2013 to 2017, he held several financial management positions at Zekelman Industries, including its subsidiary Wheatland Tube, LLC.
-He also gained experience in various roles at PricewaterhouseCoopers earlier in his career.
-Mr. Riordan is a Certified Public Accountant and holds a Bachelor's Degree in Accounting & Finance from Miami University.
+Michael Riordan has served as Vice President, Chief Financial Officer, and Treasurer of FreightCar America, Inc. since March 2022.
+He joined the company in November 2020, initially serving as Chief Accounting Officer and Controller until his promotion.
+Prior to joining FreightCar America, Mr. Riordan was Controller at InnerWorkings from 2017 to 2020.
+He also held several financial management positions at Zekelman Industries (including its subsidiary Wheatland Tube, LLC) from 2013 to 2017 and various positions at PricewaterhouseCoopers earlier in his career.
+Mr. Riordan holds a Bachelor's Degree in Accounting & Finance from Miami University and is a Certified Public Accountant.

 Matthew Tonn, Chief Commercial Officer